climatechangemakers/airtable_sync/README.md

 ## Sync Airtable and Slack

+### Functions

 - `sync`: checks if a given user in Airtable is a member of the Slack group
 - `active`: updates the "Slack Last Active Date" column in Airtable
+- `backup`: can be used manually to download a copy of Airtable has a JSON file (useful before making big changes)
-- `channels`: not currently in use.
+- `channels`: [not currently in use].
 Used to sync what channels users belonged to
+- `attendance`: [not currently in use].
+Was used to manually sync HoA attendance files to Airtable

 ## PostgreSQL database